yamchips/issue-tracker/Learning-notes.md

 In the delete function, add a try-catch block to deal with error.
 Create a state in this page and when the state is true, open a new AlertDialog which shows some message.
 Remember to **reset** the state to false when clicking the button.

+### Add spinner when deleting

+In delete button, create a state to manage deletion.
+Add a spinner to indicate the deletion is in progress.

 ## Further work

 1. Update the status of an issue in edit issue page